mattbierner/blog.mattbierner.com/_posts/2016-12-20-dance-rainbow.md

 The VR headset setup is very similar to that used in my [heartbeat visualization experiment][blood], with a camera mounted to the front of a Google Cardboard headset to emulate normal human vision.
 I'm using the stereoscopic camera from the [selfie stick experiment][selfie] this time around, which visually provides a slightly more immersive experience to the wearer and also gives you a much less cyclopean, and generally more friendly, outward appearance.

 One other noteworthy improvement to the headgear: I finally got around to creating a proper head mount.
 Up until now, I had been holding the Cardboard in place with a single strap fastened around the back of the head.
-This strap often proved to be pain to put on correctly and was not stable enough for running or other quick movements (most cheap, non-google versions of Cardboard also use the same single strap setup and therefore suffer from the same problems).
+This strap often proved to be a pain to put on correctly and was not stable enough for running or other quick movements (most cheap, non-google versions of Cardboard also use the same single strap setup and therefore suffer from the same problems).

-For the improved head mount, I connected two straps to front of the cardboard unit in an X shape, looping them over the top of the head and around the sides to create a loose helmet that can be easily slipped on and off.
+For the improved head mount, I connected two straps to the front of the cardboard unit in an X shape, looping them over the top of the head and around the sides to create a loose helmet that can be easily slipped on and off.
 This takes some of the weight of the cardboard off your nose and face, and allows for much more vigorous head movement.

 {% include image.html file="headset.jpg" description="Why the hell didn't I do this back in August?" %}